pivotal/docs-tap/getting-started/air-gap-workload.hbs.md

-# Deploy your first air-gapped workload (beta)
+# Deploy your first air-gapped workload

 This how-to guide walks developers through deploying your first workload on Tanzu Application Platform in an air-gapped environment.

-For information about installing Tanzu Application Platform in an air-gapped environment, see [Install Tanzu Application Platform in an air-gapped environment (beta)](../install-air-gap.md).
+For information about installing Tanzu Application Platform in an air-gapped environment, see [Install Tanzu Application Platform in an air-gapped environment](../install-air-gap.md).

 ## <a id="you-will"></a>What you will do

 - Create a workload from Git.
 - Create a basic supply chain workload.

->**Caution:** Tanzu Application Platform in an air-gapped environment is currently in beta and is intended for evaluation and test purposes only.
-Do not use in a production environment.

 ## Create a workload from Git